Today, you’d be hard-pressed to read a health magazine or step into any gym without hearing something about paleo and ketogenic diets.

 There is also a strong focus on lifestyle practices, the environmental impact of food choices and total body wellness within the framework of the paleo philosophy.

-Summary The paleo diet is an eating plan that emphasizes whole foods and eliminates grains, legumes and processed foods in order to improve health.
+Summary The paleo diet is an eating plan that emphasizes whole foods and eliminates grains, legumes and most processed foods in order to improve health.
 The diet also has a lifestyle component that focuses on wellness practices and exercise.

 Most tissues in the human body prefer using the glucose from carbohydrates for energy.